Thornbury, Victoria

 Thornbury is bordered by the Merri Creek to the west, and the Darebin Creek to the east.
 The heart of Thornbury is known as Thornbury Village, and is located at the centre of Thornbury, at the intersection of High Street and Normanby Avenue/Clarendon Street.

 Thornbury is shaped as a thin strip of land sandwiched between Northcote and Preston.
 Its east–west distance is four times its north–south distance.
 For 111 years, Thornbury was part of the former City of Northcote local government area, which existed from 1883 until June 1994.
 As such, Thornbury is universally understood to be a demographic and commercial satellite of Northcote, along with Westgarth, although the latter does not have its own postcode.

+In the 2021 census, the most common ancestries were English 29.7%, Australian 24.8%, Irish 14.1%, Italian 12.6% and Greek 10.9%%.
+70.5% of people were born in Australia with other common countries of birth being Greece 4.2%, England 2.9%, Italy 2.9%, and New Zealand 2.2%.
+Most common languages, other than English spoken at home are Greek 8.0%, Italian 4.2%, Arabic 1.7%, Mandarin 1.1% and Vietnamese 1.0%.

 History

+Etymology

 The area's name is derived from the name of a property of early settler, Jobbo Smith, with the name dating to 1850.
 Smith named his property after a farm near his English birthplace.

+19th century

 High Street had a cable tram by 1890.
 This ran the length of High Street from Northcote to Preston.
 By 1901, a railway line to its west connected to the central city line.
 A cable tram engine house was built, with the building still existing on 628 High Street Thornbury.
 It contained both the engine house and the car shed.

+20th century

 St Mary's Catholic Church was built in 1916.

-Industry
+Geography

+Thornbury's geology mainly consists of Silurian sedimentary rocks of the Melbourne Formation (formerly Dargile).
+River sediments overlay parts of the folded Silurian rocks, especially near Merri Creek and Darebin Creek that represent the western and eastern borders of the suburb respectively.
+A small exposed outcrop of basalt, known colloquially as "Mount Thornbury", forms a perceptable peak mid way between these two watercourses.